-Keith Kravcik has served as a member of the Presto Board since September 2022.
-Mr. Kravcik is currently the Chief Financial Officer and Chief Investment Officer of all of Cleveland Avenue's various Investment Funds.
+Keith Kravcik is currently the Chief Financial Officer and Chief Investment Officer of all of Cleveland Avenue's various Investment Funds.
 He has been at Cleveland Avenue since its inception in September 2015.
 Prior to Cleveland Avenue, he served as the Chief Financial Officer of Ovation Brands (d/b/a Buffet Inc.), an operator of a number of American national buffet chain restaurants, from July 2013 to August 2015.
 He previously served as Group Vice President, Controller and Corporate Officer of SUPERVALU Inc., an American wholesaler and retailer of grocery products, between April 2011 and June 2013 where he was the key strategic partner in developing financial and operational strategies to turnaround results and create shareholder value.
 This effort culminated in him becoming the strategy and financial resource lead during the completion of the \$3.3B sale of underperforming retail grocery chains to the Cerberus Capital consortium.
 Prior to SUPERVALU Inc, Keith spent 16 years at McDonald's, where he held four progressive executive management positions including being responsible for all of Worldwide Financial Reporting as well as Strategy and Corporate Development when McDonald's acquired Chipotle.
 He also became the CFO of Latin America where his strategies reversed losses by increasing sales over 100% in a three-year period, and ultimately the Corporate Vice President and Controller for McDonald's USA, LLC., in which during his tenure, he developed company operated restaurant ownership and profit optimization plans which significantly improved operating margins and increased operating profits by \$198mm in a three-year period.
 Keith began his career at Ernst & Young where he worked his way up the audit ranks in the Chicago office during his eleven-year tenure.
 He studied at DePaul University, where he has a Bachelor of Science in Accounting degree and is a Certified Public Accountant.
 Keith maintains several board positions on businesses within the Cleveland Avenue investment portfolio and advises several founders of entrepreneurial food and technology concepts.
 He has also served as a Board member of the Illinois CPA Society Technical Accounting Committee as well as having served on the Board of Directors of other not for profit organizations.
+Mr. Kravcik was nominated to serve on the board of directors of Presto due to his financial expertise and experience in the food service industry.